nchah/url-alert/README.md

 # URL Alert

-A Chrome extension to parse URLs for internationalized domain names.
+URL Alert is a Chrome extension to parse URLs for internationalized domain names.
-This may be a sign that the URL is an internationalized domain name (IDN) homograph attack ([Wikipedia](https://en.wikipedia.org/wiki/IDN_homograph_attack)).

 Available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/url-alert/pflncfgmhaeckfmdgogffkbjkkogjgkh).

+## Usage

+A internationalized domain name (IDN) may be a sign that the URL is part of an internationalized domain name (IDN) homograph attack ([Wikipedia](https://en.wikipedia.org/wiki/IDN_homograph_attack)).

+For example, you may find a URL that looks like "https://www.еріс.com", but it's actually the unicode domain: https://www.xn--e1awd7f.com/ (written in [Punycode](https://en.wikipedia.org/wiki/Punycode)).
+By using similar looking Cyrillic letters, the word "www.еріс.com" looks like "www.epic.com".
+Check this site ([Unicode Lookup](https://unicodelookup.com/#www.еріс.com/1)) for details on the Unicode characters that are used.

 ## Screenshot